 How to get to Sacré-Cœur Basilica: From Hotel Baby Paris, get a 7-minute M4 metro from Strasbourg – Saint-Denis to Château Rouge, and follow the tourists on the 11-minute walk uphill to Sacré-Cœur Basilica.

-At the summit of Montmartre Hill sits the beautiful Sacré-Cœur Basilica, possibly my favourite attraction we visited in Paris.
+At the summit of Montmartre Hill sits the beautiful Sacré-Cœur Basilica.
+A visit here is one of my favourite things to do in Paris.
 Unlike many of Paris’ famous buildings, the Roman Catholic Basilica is relatively new, with construction being completed in 1914.
 However, in that time, the basilica’s famous white domes have wonderfully merged into the city’s skyline.
 Montmartre Hill is the highest summit in the city.
 This means the hill promises not only an excellent view of the Basilica but of the city too.

 Entry to the Sacré-Cœur is free; however, even in the off-peak season, the queues to get in are very long.
 Do keep this in mind when planning your two day Paris itinerary.
 We sadly decided against waiting in the queue to have a peak inside because we didn’t have too much time.
 The views from the Dome of the Sacré-Cœur are also supposed to be stunning, but these require an admission charge.